-To learn more about the kinds of impacts sustainable and responsible investment has had in recent years, please consult The Impact of Sustainable and Responsible Investment.
+To learn more about the kinds of impacts sustainable investment has had in recent years, please consult The Impact of Sustainable and Responsible Investment.
 In this document, you will find examples of these impacts:

 - Changing the Investment Industry and Adding Options for Investors

 - Improving Companies Through Active Ownership and Engagement

 - Influencing Public Policy and Developing Organizations to Promote Sustainable Investment